Sandy blind mole-rat

 The sandy blind mole-rat (Spalax arenarius) is an endangered species of rodent in the family Spalacidae.
 It is endemic to Ukraine.

-It was first identified by Evdokia Reshetnik in 1939.
+Taxonomy and evolution

+It was first identified by Evdokia Reshetnik in 1939, as a subspecies of Spalax zemni (at the time called Spalax polonicus), and elevated to a species by S. Ognev in 1947.
+S. arenarius is most closely related to S. zemni, from which it separated when the movement of the Dnieper river cut off the Lower Dnieper Sands where it lives.

+Description

+They are large moles, between 190 mm to 275 mm in length, and weigh between 380 g to 660 g, with the males being larger and heavier than the females.

 Distribution and habitat

 It is restricted to a very small region of southern Ukraine, on sandy habitats along the lower Dnieper River on the Black Sea coastal plain.
+The range, which is about 3000 km2, is the smallest known of all Ukrainian mammals and may be the smallest of all European mammals.
 It inhabits moderately wet, sandy soils with low subterranean waters, in steppes dominated by absinth-grass or absinth-spurge, with sparse vegetation otherwise.
 It does not inhabit dry feathergrass steppe or moving sands.

-Status
+Conservation status

-Only about 15,000 to 20,000 mature individuals are thought to exist.
-The primary segment of the population inhabits the Black Sea Biosphere Reserve, and is thought to have a stable population trend.
-However, populations outside of this protected area are thought to be declining.
-The primary threat to this species is habitat conversion by the afforestation of the sandy soils for stabilization and wood production.
+As of the 2008 IUCN assessment, about 15,000 to 20,000 mature individuals were thought to exist.
+The primary segment of the population inhabits the Black Sea Biosphere Reserve, and where they were thought to have a stable population trend.
+However, populations outside of this protected area were thought to be declining.
+The primary threat to this species was habitat conversion by the afforestation of the sandy soils for stabilization and wood production.

+The entire population of the species is found in areas affected by the Russo-Ukrainian War, which has led to an estimated 50% decline in their population over 2022 and 2023.
+The species was severely impacted by the destruction of the Kakhovka Dam, which led to the flooding of most of its range.
+Other impacts from the war include trenching, which affects the soil in which they dig, shelling, and fires.